 The biggest challenge about winter in Nevada City is how fast the snow melts.
 I want to shoot the snow in 3 or 4 different locations, but I seem to run out of time before the snow is gone.

 The National Hotel in Nevada City is the oldest continuously operating hotel in California.
 It was recently purchased with a plan for total renovation.
 When you see the pictures below, you will understand why it will cost upwards of $2 million to re-open the hotel.
-While the hotel has historic charm, it also looks like a candidate for an episode of Hotel Hell.

 In Nevada City, you can find a unique suspension bridge that hangs over Deer Creek.
 It's a pretty easy and short walk from downtown Nevada City.